iamDREAMO/30DayMapChallenge-2023/README.md

 # 30DayMapChallenge-2023

- All the entries  for the 30 Day Map Challenge
+These maps are the entries for the challenge.

 # Day-1: POINTS